 The FEBS Young Scientists’ Forum

 The FEBS Young Scientists’ Forum (YSF) is an event linked to the annual FEBS Congress, for PhD students and postdocs from FEBS Constituent Societies.
 Selected applicants are supported by FEBS grants.
 The YSF events include talks from keynote lecturers and from YSF participants, as well as career skills sessions and a social programme.
 YSF participants also attend the FEBS Congress immediately after the YSF.
 The YSF events are normally organized by young members of the Society hosting that year’s Congress.

 The FEBS-IUBMB-ENABLE Conference is an international event for PhD students and postdocs, which is hosted at a different research institute each year.
 Discounted registration and travel grants are available to support attendance from around the world.
 Each conference is organized and delivered by young researchers at the host institutes, and includes a scientific symposium, a career day, and opportunities for public outreach.

 The FEBS Junior Section is an initiative started by students and young researchers from some of the FEBS Constituent Societies.
 Their aims are to grow a network of young scientists in the molecular life sciences, collaborate, and increase mobility across Europe and beyond.
 A current focus is the organization of a series of online talks with key speakers, with each national Junior Section taking turns to plan and deliver an event each month.

-At FEBS, the above three activities are brought together under the Working Group on the Careers of Young Scientists.
+At FEBS, the above three activities are brought together under the Careers of Young Scientists Committee.